terminal-overflow/personal-assistant/README.md

 ---
 ## Text mode
 All the inputs will need to be typed in your terminal/IDE, however, the wake word does not need to be typed.
-The outputs will all be text based and clear.
+All the outputs, except for the timer, will all be outputted as text.

 ---
 ## Functions